Hailesboro, New York

-Hailesboro is a hamlet and census-designated place in St. Lawrence County, New York, United States.
+Hailesboro is a hamlet and census-designated place in St. Lawrence County, New York, United States located in the town of Fowler.
 Its population was 624 as of the 2010 census.
 Hailesboro has a post office with ZIP code 13645.
 New York State Route 58 and New York State Route 812 pass through the community.

 Geography

 According to the U.S. Census Bureau, the community has an area of 4.807 mi2; 4.727 mi2 of its area is land, and 0.080 mi2 is water.

+Education

+The census-designated place is in the Gouverneur Central School District.